 Characterisation of Nanotechnology in Cosmetics

-The EU Regulation (EC) No 1223/2009, will require manufacturers to list any nanoparticles contained in products marketed within the EU.
-Intertek's scientists and consultants can help cosmetics companies to be prepared to respond to questions regarding the new information, assess potential risks associated with nanomaterials and conduct tests to rigorously ensure that cosmetics are safe for consumers.
+Whether you are a cosmetics manufacture or importer, our cosmetic testing and nanomaterial scientists and consultants can help you to be prepared to respond to questions regarding nanomaterials present in your cosmetic products, assess potential risks associated with nanomaterials and conduct tests to rigorously ensure that cosmetics are safe for consumers.

 Nanoparticle Cosmetics Characterisation: